Skip to Main Content

 (replacing Dr. Howard Haft’s expired standing order) allowing Maryland-licensed pharmacists to dispense naloxone to anyone who may be at risk for opioid overdose or in a position to assist someone believed to be experiencing opioid overdose.
 A person-specific paper or electronic prescription is not required for a pharmacist to dispense naloxone under the standing order.

 the standing order allows pharmacists to dispense naloxone to anyone regardless of whether the person has previously been trained under ORP or received any training in opioid overdose response.

 The statewide standing order acts only as a prescription for naloxone and does not cover payment to a pharmacy for the medication or supplies needed for its use.

 - This is the official standing order document.
 Pharmacies may request a faxed copy by sending an email to

-The standing order, along with additional documentation, was faxed to pharmacies that have a Maryland State Controlled Dangerous Substance registration on June 1, 2017.
+NOTE: The standing order, along with additional documentation, was originally faxed to pharmacies on May 31, 2019.

 – This document provides detailed guidance and instructions for pharmacists when dispensing under the standing order.